Ballot-Polling Audits of Instant-Runoff Voting Elections with a Dirichlet-Tree Model: Results

 To illustrate this difference, we ran both methods with candidate labels permuted.\footnote{ This example is meant to be illustrative, however such a scenario is conceivable in practice as a result of a software bug or deliberate tampering.} For RAIRE, this involved giving it a relabelled set of ballots to design its assertions, but then running the audit using the real ballots.
 For the Bayesian methods, it simply involved running the audit with a different reported winner, as described earlier (\autoref{sec:permuting-candidates}).
 The results are shown in \autoref{tab:aspen-permute}.

-This scenario is one where \emph{all} ballots are incorrect, and thus is essentially a worst-case for RAIRE.
+This scenario is one where the tabulation incorrectly interpreted \emph{every} ballot, a challenging case for RAIRE, because it is likely to make its assertions false even when the reported winner still won.
 For nearly all permutations, it responds with the need to do a full count of the ballots.
 The Bayesian methods only do this if the true winner gets relabelled, but not otherwise.

 Whether or not this behaviour is desireable will depend on the goals of your audit.
 What is clear from this example, at least, is that the two methods can differ substantially.
 In practice, both methods could be run in tandem with the same set of data, each method providing its own benefits.